telstra/MessagingAPI-SDK-python/README.md

   status of the message changes.
 - `tags` (optional): Any customisable tags assigned to the message.

-Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

-The dataclass `telstra.messaging.v3.message.Multimedia`
+The dataclass `telstra.messaging.message.Multimedia`
 can be used to build an mms payload.
 It takes the following arguments: